 What is schizotypal personality disorder?

 People with a schizotypal personality disorder often have an incorrect reference to random events.
 They always interpret events as related to themselves.
-For instance, people with schizotypal personality disorder may think that others who look them in the eyes have bad plans for them.
+For instance, people with a schizotypal personality disorder may think that others who look them in the eyes have bad plans for them.
 This perceptual distortion leads to paranoia, anxiety and the tendency to turn inward in social situations.

 Schizotypal personality disorder typically can be evident even during childhood.
 Proper treatment can improve the symptoms.